The Blind Spot in Luxury Travel 2025 — Why The Greatest Assist Is Uniquely Designed for Luxury Solo Travelers

 The Quiet Data Point Signaling What’s Ahead

-In an era where personal agency is currency —and a status symbol at that—, spending power among individuals is rising, and personalization is the new gold standard.
-Yet solo luxury travelers remain one of the most undervalued forces in the industry—still viewed as edge cases and outliers rather than the natural evolution of modern travel, despite their growing numbers.
+In an era where personal agency is currency—and a status symbol—spending power among individuals is rising, and personalization is the new gold standard.
+Yet solo luxury travelers remain one of the most undervalued forces in the industry, still viewed as edge cases rather than the natural evolution of modern travel, despite their growing numbers.
 What was once considered a one-off personal pursuit is now a global movement reshaping how people experience the world.
-Solo trips are booming, particularly among high-net-worth individuals (HNWIs).
+Solo trips are booming, particularly among high-net-worth individuals.

 Luxury Isn’t Always Shared (The Luxury Of One)